movemntdev/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

-<a id="0x1_account_EINVALID_ORIGINATING_ADDRESS"></a>
+<a name="0x1_account_EINVALID_ORIGINATING_ADDRESS"></a>

-Abort the transaction if the expected originating address is different from the originating address on-chain
+Abort the transaction if the expected originating address is different from the originating addres on-chain

 <pre><code><b>const</b> <a href="account.md#0x1_account_EINVALID_ORIGINATING_ADDRESS">EINVALID_ORIGINATING_ADDRESS</a>: u64 = 13;